VikVador/N-BODY-Simulations/README.md

 - The result will be placed in the *results* folder.
 - The *naive* method consist of computing every particle interactions, this approach is very slow.
 However, using the *bht* method, the solution will be computed using a N-Body method that reduces greatly the computation time.

+## Acknowledgement

+Thank you to the one and only [Ali](https://www.linkedin.com/in/ali-sezgin-07117b236/) !